co-cart/co-cart/plugins/cocart/readme.txt

 * Logout the customer/user.
 * Empty the cart.

-As an added bonus for administrators, CoCart also provides the capabilities to:
+As an added bonus for **administrators only**, CoCart also provides the capabilities to:

-* Get Carts in Session.
+* Get all carts in session.
-* Get details of a cart in session.
+* Get details of an individual cart in session.
-* View items added in a cart in session.
+* View only items added in a cart in session.
-* Delete a Cart in Session.
+* Delete a cart in session.

 ## ✨ Features

 CoCart also provides built in features to:

-* **EXPERIMENT**: RateLimit for the API.
+* **NEW**: RateLimit for the API.
 See [Rate Limit Guide](https://github.com/co-cart/co-cart/blob/dev/docs/rate-limit-guide.md).
 * **NEW**: PRODUCTS API can be cached to get faster response times.
 * **NEW**: Attach customers phone number while adding an item to the cart.
 (Useful for abandoned cart situations.)
 * Attach customers email address while adding an item to the cart.
 (Useful for abandoned cart situations.)